-In dramatic shift, Germany announces vast defense spending increase that may upend European security policy
+As over 100,000 rally for Ukraine, Germany announces vast defense spending increase that may upend European security policy

+The dramatic escalation in Europe’s response has been cheered by European foreign policy hawks who had long advocated that the continent get serious in its response to the Russian threat.
+But reactions have been tinged by deep regret that the toughened stance didn’t come sooner.

+“What has happened in the last few days has been a serious wake up call for Europe, a serious wake up call for the NATO alliance and, tragically and very sadly for Ukraine, a wake up call too late in the day,” said Richard Dannatt, a retired general and former British army chief.
+“We should have seen what Vladimir Putin has been up to.”

-But speaking in the German parliament on Sunday, Scholz called Russia’s attack on Ukraine “a turning point in the history of our continent” and announced a set of new measures.
+Speaking in the German parliament on Sunday, Scholz called Russia’s attack on Ukraine “a turning point in the history of our continent” and announced a set of new measures.
 The German military will receive a one-off additional payment of over $110 billion, he said — about twice the amount of Germany’s defense budget last year.

 “Better and more modern equipment, more staff, that costs a lot of money,” Scholz told lawmakers in a special session.

+Russia’s invasion hasn’t changed that calculus — much to the frustration of Ukrainians who have been seeking NATO membership for years, including Zelensky.

+“We were left by ourselves.
+Who is ready to go to war for us?
+Honestly, I don’t see anybody.
+Who is ready to give Ukraine guarantees of NATO membership?” asked Zelensky in a speech after Russia invaded.

-Scholz also committed to exceeding the NATO defense spending target of 2 percent of GDP “from now on, every year.”
+Scholz committed to exceeding the NATO defense spending target of 2 percent of GDP “from now on, every year.”
 Last year Germany spent an estimated 1.53 percent of its annual economic output on defense, well below the 2 percent NATO target.

 “We are not only striving for this goal because we have promised our friends and allies that we will increase our defense spending to 2 percent of our economic output by 2024, but we do this for ourselves, too, for our own safety,” Scholz said.

 The plans will still need to be approved by lawmakers, but there appeared to be widespread support for them on Sunday.
-The sea change in Germany’s defense policy comes amid widespread shock over Russia’s invasion of Ukraine.

 “There has been an awakening, not just by the political class, but also by ordinary voters,” said Marcel Dirsus, a German political scientist and fellow at the Institute for Security Policy at Kiel University.